Blowing Rock is one of my favorite places to visit in the North Carolina mountains. Here’s where to eat and what to do while visiting!

 - Glen Burney trail – this is an easy-to-moderate hike that is right behind Blowing Rock main street.
 There’s a great waterfall at the end and gorgeous views that open up to see forever.

 - Fire Tower* – the fire tower at the top has incredible views!!!

 - New River trails – they have beginner to advance trails, and some trails that are handicap accessible.

 - Trout Lake* – this is a flat trail that’s great for kids.

 - Linville Falls/Linville Gorge – there are short and longer hike options.
 The short hikes are family friendly!

 This is on the trails between Bass Lake and Moses Cone.

-TIP: The weather in Blowing Rock and Boone can be finicky.
+TIP: The weather in the High Country (e.g. Blowing Rock, Boone and surrounding areas) can be finicky.
 The mornings can be cold, even if the afternoons warm up.
 So pack layers and be prepared for some wind in the fall and winter months!